List of Luton Town F.C. players: Notes

-a Number of international caps won while at the club sourced to Hayes, Completely Top Hatters! except where otherwise noted.
+a Unless sourced individually, international selection and caps are sourced to the capped players list at Hatters Heritage.

 b For a full description of positions see Football Positions.

 c Southern Football League and United League appearances and goals sourced to Collings, The Luton Town Story 1885–1985.

 Football League appearances and goals for players whose career ended up to and including 1997 sourced to Bailey, The Definitive Luton Town F.C..
 This list excludes games played in the abandoned 1939–40 season.

 League appearances and goals for players whose career ended post-1997 sourced to Soccerbase.

 d Other appearances and goals sourced to Bailey, The Definitive Luton Town F.C. unless the player's career ended post-1997, in which case they are sourced to Soccerbase.